This is the September 2018 investment conditions report. It includes both a written version and audio commentary.

 In this report, investment conditions are segmented into three areas:

-- Market valuations – measure how inexpensive or pricey the global stock market and other asset classes are.
+- Market valuations – measure how inexpensive or pricey the global stock market, bonds and other asset classes are.

 - Market internals – measure market trends and momentum and the level fear and greed exhibited by investors.